Staff Sister Dorah Bernstein (c. 1889–1918),

 buried at Willesden Cemetery.

-For some time after I first encountered an obituary of “Staff Nurse Sarah Bernstein” my searches focused on looking for Sarah’s records.
+For some time after I first encountered an obituary for “Staff Nurse Sarah Bernstein” my searches focused on looking for Sarah’s records.
 After having attempted, without success, to locate her grave in Willesden Cemetery—where I had learnt she had been “buried with full military honours”—I approached the cemetery officials for help.
 The foreman at the cemetery, unable also to locate a record matching this name, searched the original records for 1918, discovering that the first name of this young nursing sister was Dorah, rather than Sarah.
-I was later to find Dorah on the South African Roll of Honour for the Medical Services, as B. Bernstein.
+I was later to find Dorah listed on the South African Roll of Honour for the Medical Services, as B. Bernstein.
 Her gravestone, and some other records, though not the army records, suggest that she had reached the rank of Staff Sister, and I defer to the former, in describing her as Sister Bernstein and, while some documents record her as Dora, again I take my lead from her family, as expressed on her headstone.

 Dorah was a victim of the ‘Spanish Flu’, possibly one of the most devastating pandemics in history.
 The daughter of Harris and Flora Bernstein, she was survived by her mother and her siblings.
 The headstone on Dorah’s grave records that she was “of Kimberley in the Cape Province” but obituaries of the period suggest that her family later lived in Hillbrow, a suburb of Johannesburg.
 Her headstone suggests that she was just 29 (“in her thirtieth year”) at the time of her death, and that her nickname was Bunny—which perhaps accounts for the “B” in the SAMNS records.
 It also notes that her death was “to the deep grief of her patients and colleagues”.
 The headstone, erected by Dorah’s mother, Flora, and her sisters and brothers, and adds, in summary of her life’s work, “a duty unflinchingly performed and a glorious end”.